DAA (company)

+DAA's head office is in the original passenger terminal on the grounds of Dublin Airport.

-DAA previously owned and operated Shannon Airport before Shannon Airport became a separate state-owned airport at the end of 2012.
-The company also owned Great Southern Hotels, which had nine sites throughout the island of Ireland, until its sale in 2006.
-DAA's head office is located in the original passenger terminal on the grounds of Dublin Airport.
+DAA owned and operated Shannon Airport, until it became a separate state-owned airport in 2012.
+The company also owned Great Southern Hotels, which had nine sites throughout the island of Ireland.
+The hotels were sold in 2006.

 History

 Aer Rianta

 Aer Rianta was founded in 1937 as Aer Rianta Teoranta and the name is derived from the Irish language for "air ways" or "air tracks"; Teoranta is the Irish word for Limited.
 Aer Rianta was to serve as a holding company for the national airline and to promote aviation generally.

 In 1947, Aer Rianta started the duty-free shop concept in the Shannon Airport and are credited with the invention of duty-free shops in airports.
 Aer Rianta was the principal shareholder of Aer Lingus during the airline's early days, until 1966.

 Aer Rianta began managing the Dublin Airport in the 1940s.
 Under the Air Navigation and Transport Act of 1950, Aer Rianta was given legal responsibility for the airport.
 In 1954, Prof. Patrick Lynch was appointed chairman of Aer Rianta.
 He retired from the position in 1975.

 In 1966, the passage of the Air Companies Act enabled the transfer of Aer Lingus shares to the Minister of Finance, and separate boards were appointed to each company.
 A general manager of Aer Rianta was appointed in 1968.
 On 1 April 1969, Cork and Shannon Airports became the responsibility of the company.

 In 1988, Aer Rianta International (ARI) was created to pursue international potential to the company's growth not related to Irish airport management – for example, opening Russia's first duty free in Moscow in 1988.
 In 1998, Aer Rianta Teoranta became Aer Rianta cpt and kept this name until 2004.